UTSCCSCC01/finalprojectf22-momentie/doc/sprint0/competition.md

 Why so?

- - Quora is a platform aimed for asking question and providing answers. same as aboe, career advice is only a small part of its content, they will loose their primary market if they choose to only focus on career development.
+ - Quora is a platform aimed at asking a question and providing answers. same to above, career advice is only a small part of its content, it will lose its primary market if they choose to only focus on career development.

 # Our Product